Robert Pera: Ubiquiti Networks

 Pera founded Ubiquiti Networks in March 2005 using $30,000 of personal savings and credit card debt.
 Ubiquiti's early products utilized existing Wi-Fi technology to wirelessly deliver the Internet to underserved areas (e.g., rural areas and emerging markets) lacking the infrastructure to access the Internet through traditional avenues such as phone lines and cable lines.
 The company has since successfully branched out into other product lines such as wireless access points, security cameras and traditional networking equipment (e.g., switches and routers).

 Memphis Grizzlies

 On June 11, 2012, sources told ESPN.com that Michael Heisley had an agreement in principle to sell the Memphis Grizzlies to Robert Pera.
 The official sale of the Memphis Grizzlies to Pera was approved on October 25, 2012.
 The Grizzlies made the NBA playoffs in the two seasons before Pera purchased the team and made the playoffs during the first five seasons of his tenure as owner.
 In the first year of Pera's ownership, the Grizzlies won a club record 56 games and made its first-ever appearance in the Western Conference Finals.
 The Grizzlies team won more playoff games during the first two years of Pera's tenure than it did during the team's 17 previous seasons in the NBA.

 Pera is a supporter of the Grizzlies Foundation, a sports charity which operates in Memphis.

-As of 2025, Bloomberg Billionaires Index estimated his net worth at US$ 25.5 billion.